• Flows, Histories, and Politics of Pollution in Europe (17–20 Century)

 Flows, Histories, and Politics of Pollution in Europe (17–20 Century)

 Conference Report Dates: 28–29August, 2020.
 Organizers: Rachel Carson Center for Environment and Society (RCC) Conveners: Andrei Vinogradov (RCC) and Professor Julia Herzberg (Ludwig-Maximilians-Universität München).
 The online workshop started with welcome remarks by the conveners, who outlined the key methodological framework of the event.
-Pollution… Continue Reading “Flows, Histories, and Politics of Pollution in Europe (17–20 Century)”
+Pollution is one of the earliest topics in global environmental history, but…

 2020 Visions for Environmental History: Making Environmental History as Global as Possible

 This is the third post in a series on “2020 Visions for Environmental History” being published jointly by NiCHE’s blog The Otter ~ La loutre and Rachel Carson Center’s blog Seeing the Woods, with posts by Lisa Mighetto, Alan MacEachern, Arielle Helmick, and Claudia Leal.
-The series developed alongside a session… Continue Reading “2020 Visions for Environmental History: Making Environmental History as Global as Possible”
+The series developed alongside a session of the same name at the World Congress for Environmental History in late July.…

 2020 Visions for Environmental History: Well-Grounded